DMT Addiction: Signs, Effects, and Treatment

 DMT Treatment Options

-According to the National Institute on Drug Abuse, DMT is a hallucinogen that is not typically considered to be addictive but both psychological and physical symptoms may appear when quitting the use of the drug.6
+According to the National Institute on Drug Abuse, DMT is a hallucinogen that is not typically considered addictive, but both psychological and physical symptoms may appear when you quit use of the drug.6 Effective treatment for DMT addiction can address both within an individualized treatment plan.

-Effective treatment for DMT addiction can address both with an individualized treatment plan.
-Treatment can begin in an inpatient rehab setting, allowing you to take a break from your everyday lifestyle and environment.7
+Treatment may begin in an inpatient rehab setting, allowing you to take a break from your everyday lifestyle and environment.7

-Outpatient services, such as intensive outpatient programs or partial hospitalization programs, give you multiple forms of therapy every week.
+Outpatient services, such as intensive outpatient programs or partial hospitalization programs, offer you multiple forms of therapy every week.
 When not in treatment, you can continue to work and fulfill duties in both your professional and personal life.7

 When searching for a suitable treatment facility, look for the following:7